TOUR TO YOGYAKARTA ( MIDDLE JAVA )

 BOROBUDUR - FINE DETAIL ON A MASSIVE SCALE

+restoring the monument to its former glory.
 The temple is a massive step pyramid structure made from giant stone blocks, built on a hill, surrounded by valleys and hills.
-The levels rise up representing the stages of enlightenment.
+The levels rise up representing the stages of enlightenment. |

-On the lower rectangular levels, stone carved panels tell the story of the Buddhist Sutras, in total there are 1,460 intricate scenes.
+the lower rectangular levels, stone carved panels tell the story of the

 504 Buddha statues sit, facing out to nature, demonstrating a range of hand positions.

+empty, or in fact held some form of icon within.Interestingly a hidden level of stone reliefs exists at the base of the monument, depicting stories of desire.
 Artistically Borobudur represents a melding of Indian monuments and the traditional terraced sanctuaries of Indonesian art.
-In plan view, the monument represents a Mandala, which is a schematized representation of the cosmos, often drawn repeatedly as a meditative mechanism.
+In plan view, the monument represents a Mandala, which is a schematized representation of the cosmos, often drawn repeatedly as a meditative mechanism. |

 LOOKING BACK

-At this time the Saliendra dynasty built a great number of monuments, both Hindu and Buddhist, in the region there are even temples where the two religions combine, alternating symbolism.
+work began on the great European cathedrals.
+At this time the Saliendra dynasty built a great number of monuments, both Hindu and Buddhist, in the region there are even temples where the two religions combine, alternating symbolism. |

-Abandoned at around 1100AD when the power shifted from central to western Java, ash from the local volcanoes covered Borobudur and the vivacious jungle then grew up around and over it.
+at around 1100AD when the power shifted from central to western Java,

-UNESCO and Indonesian government undertook a complete overhaul of the monument in a big renovation project from 1975 to 1983.
+had built up.1907 to 1911 saw significant restorations lead by Theo Van Erp.
+UNESCO and Indonesian government undertook a complete overhaul of the monument in a big renovation project from 1975 to 1983. |

 0 komentar: